 1. Adding quantifiable or measurable criteria to your goal will allow you to measure progress as you work towards achieving your goal.

 2. Being able to count off the numbers as you progress will feel good, and measuring can help keep you from cheating.
-The goal of “lose 20 pounds” can be gradually measured by a scale, and exercising four times per week can be tracked on a calendar.
+The goal of “losing 20 pounds” can be gradually measured by a scale, and exercising four times per week can be tracked on a calendar.

 3. Consider creative methods of tracking your progress.
 If you want to reduce stress, devise a stress measure for yourself, like the number of times you get upset every day.
 Keep a log and record each stressful reaction.